Project-Bright-Future/pbf-upgrader/README.md

 This project handles app version updates through an XML-based feed that triggers alerts within the app.
 The update feed is structured in the [RSS format](https://www.rssboard.org/), and it integrates with the Sparkle framework for macOS updates.

+## Branches

+- Release Version Branch: The release version of the app is managed in the `main` branch.
+- Debug Version Branch: The debug version of the app is managed in the `test001` branch.

 ## Key Components of the XML

 ### 1. **Title**